 And finally, factory bring up of your device, i.e. initial partitioning etc. is also out of scope for an update tool like RAUC.
-While you may use it for initially filling your slot contents during factory bring up, the partitioning or volume creation must be made manually or by a separate factory bring up script.
+While you may use it for initially filling your slot contents during factory bring up, the partitioning or volume creation must be made manually or by a separate factory bring up tool (such as systemd-repart).